ahtshamzafar1/TI-AWR6843-AOP-Data-Processing-and-Gesture-Recognition/README.md

 Radar python file has all the functions for operating the radar and capture python file uses them to execute data acquisition task and plot results.

-# Collected geture Recognition DATASET Available on KAGGLE.
+# Collected Gesture Recognition DATASET Available on KAGGLE.
 https://www.kaggle.com/datasets/ahtshamzafar/tiawr6843aop-gesture-language-data

 ## Range Plots: